Monoprinting with Inktense on the Roughest Paper yet!

 Click here to read “Creating on Really Rough Paper: The 4 Problems I Solved”.

-The yellow Inktense monoprint provides little contrast between the yellow and the paper, even with flattening the mono-print many times in the press, So, I make a stronger solution of yellow and resolve my pressing difficulties by discovering of two of my rollers; one for ink printing and one for rolling clay.
-Both are perfect for transferring the ink from the card to the crunchy paper.
+Next, the yellow Inktense monoprint offered very little contrast on the paper, therefore, I had to cold press the sheets many times in the press, Because of this I made a stronger solution of yellow.
+Subsequent difficulties were resolve when I found two rollers; one for ink printing and one I’d previously used for rolling clay.
+Both were perfect for transferring the ink from the card to the crunchy paper.

 Click here to read “Three Important Creative Truths” where I talk about the importance of solving problems and creativity.

-This may be my favourite set of works so far, principally because it breaks well outside the bounds of what I normally make.
-It certainly stands apart next to my small collection of earlier abstracts.
+I’m really pleased with these works because they broke well outside the bounds of what I normally made.
+They certainly stand apart next to my small collection of earlier abstracts.
 Click here to see those.

 I invite you to watch the video to watch the dynamic creation of these three works by clicking here.